zmalone/chef-web-docs/source/get-started-with-chef-analytics/linux/install-and-configure-chef-analytics/1/_index.md

 ## 1. Install Chef Analytics on its own server

+[CALLOUT rhel/platform-logos/chef-analytics.svg] Perform this part from your Chef Analytics server.

 Click the button to get the Chef Analytics package for Red Hat Enterprise Linux, CentOS or Ubuntu.

 <a class='accent-button radius' href='https://downloads.chef.io/analytics/' target='_blank'>Install Chef Analytics&nbsp;&nbsp;<i class='fa fa-external-link'></i></a>